A single-page Android application which allows you to store bitcoins securely and transfer them easily.

 All Bitcoin addresses and private keys in Simple Bitcoin Wallet come from a single mnemonic code which is essentially a secret phrase comprising of 12 random words.
 Please remember: whoever knows your mnemonic code also fully controls your bitcoins so it should be kept private at all times.

-Also, in case if you lose your device or forget your wallet password only mnemonic code can get your bitcoins back, it's that important!
+Also, only mnemonic code can get your bitcoins back in case if you lose your device or forget your wallet password or simply uninstall an app by accident, it's that important!
 Ideally one of the following actions should be taken once a new wallet is created:

 Here's a simple heuristic: treat any unconfirmed incoming transaction as if it does not exist yet.
 There are a lot of technical reasons for this and the rule applies to all wallets, not just to Simple Bitcoin Wallet.
 Just wait for at least one confirmation and you'll be fine.